siennathesane/cesiumdb/README.md

 - [ ] Add `loom` integration tests.
 - [ ] Add `miri` integration tests.
 - [ ] Add more granular `madvise` commands to the filesystem to give the kernel some hints.
-- [ ] Add some kind of `fallocate` automation or growth strategy for the filesystem when it's not a block device.
 - [ ] Add some kind of `fsck` and block checksums since journaling is already present.
 There are basic unit tests for this but no supported tool for it.
 - [ ] Bloom filter size is currently hardcoded.
 I'd like to make it configurable.